Clint-WooliesX/calculatorProject/README.md

 * To challenge myself I have decided to attempt to render the calculator as closely as possible and include animated buttons.
 * The display will also indicate when a value is stored in memory and use a mono-space font mimicking a real LCD screen.

+# Extra features
+* in the words of Vanilla Ice "... will I ever stop? yo, I don't know. turn off the lights and I glow"
+* settings in Javascript file to enable/disable options
+    - Dev Mode
+    - Sound FX
+    - comma seperators

 ## JavaScript outline.
 I intend to use multiple functions, 1 or more will be called for each button and its intended use.
 DOM manipulation will be used to output to the virtual display in real time.